joachimdalen/azdevops-auto-state/marketplace/raw/README.md

 ### Activation

 Activation is done through the Preview Feature "Auto State".
-This needs to be enabled for each Project this extension should be used in.
+This needs to be enabled for each Project this extension should be used in from the [Preview Features](https://docs.microsoft.com/en-us/azure/devops/project/navigation/preview-features?view=azure-devops&tabs=new-account-enabled#enable-features-for-your-use) menu.
 This feature flag is scoped to individual projects, that means you need to be inside a project for the feature flag to appear.
 The url should look something like `https://dev.azure.com/ORGANIZATION/PROJECT`

 When you open the modal with all the feature flags the dropdown should have three options